omar-bouhdida/Flask-ToDo-App/README.md

+Here is the updated README content in Markdown format:

 # To-Do App

 A simple To-Do application that allows users to add, update, and delete tasks.
-This project is built using [your tech stack, e.g., MERN, Spring Boot, etc.].
+This project is built using Flask for the backend and HTML, CSS for the frontend.

 ## Features
 - Add new tasks